xnetcat/obs-plugin-onlyfans/README.md

 ## OBS Configuration

-To initialize plugin in obs just add browser source and point to the webserver in my case it's `http://localhost:5000`
+To initialize plugin in obs just add browser source and point to the server in my case it is `http://localhost:5000`

 ![server](./docs/server.png)
 ![obs](./docs/obs.png)